A Field Guide to the

 Body

-Brown longitudinal markings; cephalothorax often with darker band.
+Brown lengthwise markings; front body often with darker band.
 Legs long.

 Top California Species